is often complex, so visual alerts and status indicators help warn or block any potential issues

-When scheduling, there are some standard rules that apply across the board – for example employees can only work one shift at a time, shift clashes are something that Ento will automatically flag and warn of on a schedule.
+When , there are some standard rules that apply across the board – for example employees can usually only work one shift at a time, so shift clashes are something that Ento will automatically flag and warn of on a schedule.
 Other alerts may simply show that a staff has requested to drop or swap a shift.

-Alerts can vary – where one business wants to be warned when overtime is triggered, another may want to put a block in place to prevent it entirely.
-Yet another company may expect to pay overtime and not want it highlighted on the schedule at all.
-To support such varied business needs, alerts can be customised.
-Alerts may even vary between employees in the same company on different employment contracts.
+Other alerts can vary – where one business will want to be warned when overtime is triggered, another may want to put a block in place to prevent it entirely.
+Another company may expect to pay overtime and not want it highlighted on the schedule at all.
+To support such varied business needs alerts can be customised, and alerts may even vary for employees from the same company on different employment contracts.

-If you try to add and/or change a shift that causes a warning, you will receive a popup on the left hand corner of the roster advising you there is an issue.
+When you try to add or change a shift that causes a warning, you will receive a small popup in the left hand corner of the roster advising there was an issue.

-You can click ‘undo’ to revert the action, or you can click ‘view details’ to see an outline of the warning.
-When viewing the error details you can also opt to ignore the warning and make the change if your permissions allow it.
+You can hit ‘undo’ to revert the action, or you can ‘view details’ to see an outline of the warning.
+When viewing the details you can opt to ignore the warning and make the change anyway if your permissions allow it.

 Shift action required

-The head icon represents a shift that has been offered out to employees so they can pick it up.
-If it’s grey, you have had no replies and if it’s green then an employee has advised they can work this shift and could be selected.
+The head icon means represents a shift that has been offered out to employees so they can pick it up.
+If it’s grey, there have been no replies, but if it’s green then an employee has advised they can work this shift and could be selected.

 Alerts and manager permissions

-Your Ento administrator will be able to access the Scheduling tab of your Settings > Manager permissions profile to determine what schedule low or critical alerts will do.
+Your Ento administrator will be able to access the tab of your Settings > Manager permissions profile to determine what attempting to schedule low or critical alerts will do.
 More on this in the Manager Permissions article.